shivamrajx/shivamrajx/README.md

-# **Hi there 👋 Nice to meet you !!**
+# **👋 Hi there, Nice to meet you !!**

 <!--
 **Shivam-Raj-2007/Shivam-Raj-2007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ## 🙎‍♂️ I'm Shivam Raj
 I am 15 and I am from Patna.
 I have been indulged in web developing since I was 13.
 I have always been passionate about it from the begining I enjoy making websites.
-Some of my other hobbies are listen to music and playing football.
+Some of my other hobbies are listening to music and playing football.

 - 🔭 I’m currently working on building awesome websites
 - 🌱 I’m currently learning JavaScript